jacobm3/vault-install/README.md

 # Base Vault Install on Each Node

 Copy the certificate/key tarball provided by your Hashicorp engineer to `~centos/certs.tgz` on each Vault server node.
 This can be generated with easy-rsa and the included `gen-vault-certs.sh` script.

-    # tar ztf ~centos/certs.tgz
-    ca.crt
-    vault.crt
-    vault.key
+This will be used by the Vault listener and when nodes join the cluster.

+    $ cd ~centos
+    $ tar zxvf certs.tgz
+    tls/ca.crt
+    tls/vault.crt
+    tls/vault.key

 These commands will download and execute the install script, which will do a yum update, install dependencies, install Vault with raft integrated storage and a self-signed certificate.
 Do this on each Vault server node.